-Hypomelanosis of Ito (HI), also known as incontinentia pigmenti
+Hypomelanosis of Ito, also known as incontinentia pigmenti

 achromians, is the third most frequent phakomatosis, involving a wide spectrum of defects in multiple organ systems.

-The prevalence is unknown, being reported since 1 per 8000 patients in a general pediatric hospital 3 to 1 per 600–700 patients referred to a pediatric neurology service 1.
+The prevalence is unknown, being reported since 1 per 8000 patients in a general paediatric hospital 3 to 1 per 600–700 patients referred to a paediatric neurology service 1.

 As a neurocutaneous disease, the skin lesions are remarkable and are present in the first year of age in ~70%.
 Being represented as hypopigmented zones or spots with irregular borders, sometimes whorls, or linear white streak lines following Blaschko’s lines.
-Other cutaneous associated manifestations include café-au-lait spots, nevus marmorata, angiomatous nevi, Mongolian blue spot, and nevus fuscoceruleous of Ota.
+Other cutaneous associated manifestations include café-au-lait spots, cutis marmorata telangiectatica congenita (CMTC), angiomatous nevi, Mongolian blue spot, and nevus of Ota.
 Iris hypopigmentation is also reported.
 It is important to note that the disease severity is not correlated with cutaneous lesion extension 1.

 Changes in hair colour, diffuse alopecia and hair with trichorrhexis nodosa are reported as scalp manifestations of this disease.